theislab/moscot/docs/index.rst

     :class: only-dark

 :mod:`moscot` is a framework for Optimal Transport (OT) applications in single-cell genomics.
-It scales to large datsets and can be used for a variety of applications across different modalities.
+It scales to large datasets and can be used for a variety of applications across different modalities.

 Key applications